-Your guide to World Series Game 2: Can Verlander help Astros even series?
+Your guide to World Series Game 2: Can Dodgers take commanding lead against Verlander?

 One key stat to know: The Astros had one of the greatest offenses of all time during the regular season.
 As Brad Doolittle wrote in a series preview, they put up a wRC+ of 121, meaning they were 21 percent better than average, which ranked in the 99.8th percentile ever.
 But now they are hitting .235/.309/.391 in the postseason.
 Look, Kershaw is Kershaw, and they faced some good pitching in earlier rounds, but this team is about its offense and the offense has to do some damage.

 The biggest culprits: Marwin Gonzalez, who led the team in RBIs, is hitting .150/.227/.200; Brian McCann is hitting .143/.250/.200; Josh Reddick is hitting .182 without an extra-base hit; George Springer is at .213/.302/.319.
 There's nothing out of character going on here as the Astros' swing rates, miss rates and chase rates are essentially identical to their regular-season rates.
-Their strikeout rate is a little higher, 20 percent compared to 17.3 percent, which does account for 12 additional strikeouts over their total of 435 plate appearances -- one per game -- but it doesn't seem as if they're being too aggressive or anything like that.
+Their strikeout rate is a little higher, 20 percent compared with 17.3 percent, which does account for 12 additional strikeouts over their total of 435 plate appearances -- one per game -- but it doesn't seem as if they're being too aggressive or anything like that.
 In other words, maybe the bats are due to break out.

 The matchup that matters most: Verlander versus Chris Taylor and Justin Turner.
 Right?
 They accounted for all three of the Dodgers' runs in Game 1, have hit seven of the Dodgers' 15 postseason home runs and have playoff OBPs of .419 for Taylor and .476 for Turner.
-Dave Roberts loves what Taylor has done from the leadoff spot: "He can grind you for 10 pitches in an at-bat.
+Dodgers manager Dave Roberts loves what Taylor has done from the leadoff spot: "He can grind you for 10 pitches in an at-bat.
 He can earn a walk, he can slug you, he can steal a base.
 And I think that just to have the discipline that he's had all year to stay in the strike zone, and when a pitcher makes a mistake he makes you pay."

 Let's focus on this aspect: If you're going to hit Verlander, your best chance is probably to get his fastball before he drops in that hammer curve or wipeout slider.
 His fastball has averaged 96 mph in the postseason, after averaging 95.2 in the regular season.
 Turner hit .315/.407/.425 against fastballs clocked at 95-plus; Taylor hit .365/.420/.541.